crisgarner/awesome-foundry/README.md

 - [Foundry Hardhat Template](https://github.com/foundry-rs/hardhat-foundry-template) - Template repository for getting started quickly with Hardhat and Foundry in one project.
 - [Foundry Vyper](https://github.com/0xKitsune/Foundry-Vyper) - A Foundry template to compile and test Vyper contracts.
 - [Foundry Starter Kit](https://github.com/smartcontractkit/foundry-starter-kit) - Foundry Starter Kit is a repo that shows developers how to quickly build, test, and deploy smart contracts with one of the fastest frameworks out there.
+- [Foundry toolchain Action](https://github.com/foundry-rs/foundry-toolchain) - This GitHub Action installs Foundry, the blazing fast, portable and modular toolkit for Ethereum application development.
 - [Femplate](https://github.com/abigger87/femplate/) - Robust Template for Foundry Projects.
 - [Foundry Canary](https://github.com/ZeframLou/foundry-canary) - A minimal foundry repo setup for examples and finding bugs.
+- [Halmos](https://github.com/a16z/halmos#readme) - Symbolic Bounded Model Checker for Ethereum Smart Contracts Bytecode
+- [Hardhat Foundry](https://github.com/NomicFoundation/hardhat/releases/tag/%40nomicfoundation/hardhat-foundry%401.0.0) - This plugin makes it easier to use Hardhat and Foundry in the same project.
+You can use it both for adding Foundry to an existing Hardhat project, and to add Hardhat to an existing Foundry project.
 - [Paradigm CTF Template](https://github.com/zobront/paradigm-ctf) - Template for efficient paradigm ctf testing & scripts.
 - [Quick POC](https://github.com/zobront/quickpoc) - easy POC template generation from the command line.
 - [Solplot](https://github.com/0xClandestine/solplot) - A Foundry plugin that enables you to plot charts within solidity.